Overview

 ▶ Click the event numbers below to see the chart at each step.

-- The first pass was a scout (0–10 Gg uncertain).
+- The first pass of 0-10 represents intel that several scouts may have passed.
 The green dashed outline is very thin — almost no cumulative mass, but the full Y range is possible.

-- After 1,300 Gg total has passed, the solid green area shows the certain mass.
+- After 1,300 Gg of rolling battleships have passed, the solid green area shows the certain mass.
 The dashed outline extends ~10 Gg further to account for the scout uncertainty.
 Everything is still within the Stable zone (left of the yellow destab line).

 - The blue overlay previews a drafted 300 Gg pass.
 It would push cumulative mass to ~1,600–1,610 Gg — right on the yellow destab line, meaning this pass may or may not destabilize the hole.